What to Do After a Car Accident That Was Not Your Fault

 • The location of the accident.

-It is important to gather as much evidence as possible right away.
-Obtain contact information from any witnesses.
+Collect evidence: It is important to gather as much evidence as possible right away.
+Obtain witness statements.
 Take photos of the accident scene from more than one angle.
 Include pictures of debris and road signs.
 Check for video cameras in the area.

 What Is a Car Accident Lawsuit?

 When a court awards monetary damages, it is an attempt to make the injured party “whole,” or as they were before the accident.
-The amount of compensation is based on the facts of each case and the extent of any injuries or property damage the accident caused.
+The amount of compensation is based on the facts of each case and the extent of any injuries or property damage the car crash caused.

 If you were in a car accident that was not your fault, you have a legal right to seek compensation for any losses resulting from the accident, such as: